moononournation/Arduino_GFX/README.md

 ## Performance
 This library is not putting speed at the first priority, but still paid much effort to make the display look smooth.

+### Figures
 Below are some figures compare with other 2 Arduino common display libraries.
 - Arduino IDE: 1.8.10
 - MCU: ESP32-PICO-D4
 - PSRAM: disable